aaronspring/pymistral/README.md

 ### pymistral_preload

 Place the `jupyter_preload` file into your home directory on `mistral` and change the conda environment name if necessary.
+Alternatively, you can create your own `conda`: <https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html>
+Here don't use your `$HOME` on `mistral`, specify path like `/work/yourgroup/m??????/miniconda3`.

 ### ./start-pymistral